 For a copy of the publication please click on the following link; Asbestos and the Home Renovator(212 kb)

 To protect people and property, minimum safe clearances from powerlines have been established in the Electricity(General) Regulations 1997.
 The regulations under this Act prescribe minimum safe clearance distances that must be complied with.

 Applicants are required to sign a declaration when submitting a development application to state that the proposed development will not be contrary to the regulations.
-Please see the Development Application Form Package for a copy of this form.
+Please see the Development Application page for a copy of this form.

 The attached brochure "Building safely near powerlines" by the Office of the Technical Regulator provides information on those clearances and tips on how to stay safe when building near powerlines.
 Please note that if the minimum safe clearance is not met by your building/structure, then you will be required to:

 - Relocate to ensure clearance is met, or

 - Contact the Office of the Techinical Regulator to determine if an exemption can be received, and if so then to receive confirmation in writing.